sthenic/vls/README.md

 [TOML](https://github.com/toml-lang/toml) file that's parsed by the [`vltoml`](https://github.com/sthenic/vltoml) library.

-When a text document is opened by the client (`textDocument/didOpen` request) or its contents change (`textDocument/didChange` request), the server looks for a configuration file.
+When a text document is opened by the client (`textDocument/didOpen` request), the server looks for a configuration file.
 The search process walks from the directory of the input file up to the root directory looking for one of the following files (listed in the order of precedence):

 1. `.vl.toml`
 2. `vl.toml`